 Sometimes a student needs to get their grade up because they can't play for the sports team anymore if they don't, they're part of a club and must maintain good grades in order to be able to participate, or they won't be allowed to go on a school trip.
 Out-of-school punishments such as being grounded by their parents are also a threat they may have to face if they fail.

 Expect the character to be a Ridiculous Procrastinator.
 In many works, especially in Asia, this cues the parents to hire a Private Tutor for their child.
 Can overlap with Sextra Credit if the student sleeps with the teacher to improve their grade.
+For lazy or time-pressured pupils, there is always the unsavory way of shortcutting your way to success via School Grade Hacking.

 This is sadly Truth in Television - a lot of people have this as a motive.